thekalinga/thekalinga.in/_posts/2019-03-22-consistency-thru-compensation-in-micro-services/2019-03-22-consistency-thru-compensation-in-micro-services.md

 Now back to the crash issue in `order-service`

-Since crash leaves our data inconsistent state, `order-service` will have to explicitly **reconcile**/**compensate** for these failures at the application level by fetching the latest status of the order from `inventory-service` for abandoned orders.
+Since crash leaves our data in inconsistent state, `order-service` will have to explicitly **reconcile**/**compensate** for these failures at the application level by fetching the latest status of the order from `inventory-service` for abandoned orders.
 This is why its called `Compensating Transaction`

 Compensation guarantees order status to be consistent with the business rules **EVENTUALLY**, not not immediately